tanishkpandey/devportfolio/README.md

 To start this project
 ----------------------
+1. Paste the following commands to start the project.

-Paste npx tailwindcss -i ./src/input.css -o ./dist/styles.css --watch
+npx tailwindcss -i ./src/input.css -o ./dist/styles.css --watch